oracle-devrel/cd3-automation-toolkit/cd3_automation_toolkit/documentation/user_guide/GreenField-Jenkins.md

 **Step 5:**
-<br>setUpOCI pipeline is triggered and stages are executed as shown below:
+<br>setUpOCI pipeline is triggered and stages are executed as shown below.<br>
+This will run the python script to generate the terraform auto.tfvars.
+Once created, it will commit to the OCI Devops GIT Repo and then it will also launch terraform-apply pipelines for the services chosen (Stage:phoenix/identity and Stage:phoenix/tagging in the below screenshot).

 <img width="1000" height="400" alt="Screenshot 2024-01-17 at 11 57 14 AM" src="https://github.com/oracle-devrel/cd3-automation-toolkit/assets/70213341/b5183bc7-f984-46f9-88f9-f7281e9963fb">